 Show All Apps: Selected by default.
 When this setting is enabled, the sidebar in iOS Gateway displays all the apps installed on the device.
 If you don't enable this setting, only your own development signed and installed apps display in the sidebar.

-Faster Screen Updates: When selected, automation shown in the Viewer window can appear smoother.
+Faster Screen Updates (Recommended for iPads): When selected, automation shown in the Viewer window can appear smoother.
 Eggplant Functional scripts might run find images more quickly, as well.
 Note that after you select this checkbox, you might need to capture new screenshots.
 This feature works with iOS 11 and later.

 - Profile: The provisioning profile that's currently in use.
 Click the eyeball to view the devices and certificates that are associated with the profile.
 Certificates that are listed in yellow expire within 30 days.
 Invalid or expired profiles appear in red.
 This preference is set per device.

 - Team ID: Lists the Apple Developer Team and name associated with the selected provisioning profile.

 - Cert Identity: The signing certificate that's currently in use.

 This section displays specific information about a selected device:

 Name: The name of the iOS device.

 Model: The model name of the iOS device.

 OS version: The version of the OS running on the device.